Blair Cameron

+Blair Cameron (born 1990/1991) is a New Zealand researcher and political candidate.

 Early life and career

 Cameron grew up in rural Canterbury outside Methven, where his mother was a schoolteacher and his father was a barman at the working men's club.
 Cameron was schooled in Highbank, and at Mount Hutt College.
 At the age of sixteen, he was awarded a scholarship to study at Li Po Chun United World College.
-He gained a Bachelor of Arts in International Relations from Brown University in the United States before working as a senior research specialist at Princeton University.
-Cameron has worked as a research officer for the International Monetary Fund’s legal department and as a consultant for the World Bank.
+He gained a Bachelor of Arts in International Relations from Brown University in the United States.

+Cameron has worked in research positions at Princeton University, the International Monetary Fund and the World Bank.
 His work for the World Bank involved researching how governments could be made less corrupt.

-He returned to New Zealand in 2020 for a friend's wedding, and decided to stay.
-His mother had moved to Nelson and so he settled there.
+He returned to New Zealand in 2020, settling in Nelson where his mother had moved.